Muirfield/pocketmine-plugins/KillRate/README.md

 * killrate stats [player] - Show the KillRate stats for [player]
 * killrate top [online] - Show top players.

-You can also place signs with the following text in the first line:
+You can also place signs to show game statistics.

+with the following text in the first line:

 * [STATS] - Current player statistics
 * [RANKINGS] - Top 3 players + scores